In stock

 3-7

-Fun fact: The Fraser Fir is named after John Fraser (1750-1811), a botanist from Scotland who explored the southern Appalachian Mountains in the late 18th century.
+Fun Fact: The Fraser fir was named after Scottish botanist John Fraser (1750-1811), who explored the southern Appalachian Mountains in the late 18th century.

 Common Uses: